Checkmate pattern: Double bishop mate

 The double bishop mate is a classic method of checkmating.
 It is similar to Boden's mate, but the two bishops are placed on parallel diagonals.
 The escape squares are occupied or controlled by enemy pieces.

 Double knight mate

 The double knight mate usually involves a king being trapped behind a pawn or a group of pawns in front of it and blocked by a piece to the side.
 The king is then checked by a knight and forced into a position in which it can be checkmated by the other knight.

+In the diagram, White mates Black through 1.
+Nd7+ Ka8 2.
+Nxc7#.